-For a new employee, salary negotiation skills can be the most important and the most intimidating, but the most important, of difficult conversations to have at the beginning of your career.
-A new employee, successfully negotiating a salary offer up by $5,000 could make a huge difference over the course of her career.
+For a new employee, salary negotiation can be intimidating, but it’s one of the most important difficult conversations to have at the beginning of your career.
+For a new employee, successfully negotiating a salary offer up by $5,000 could make a huge difference over the course of her career.
 A 25-year-old employee who enters the job market at $55,000 will earn about $634,000 more over the course of a 40-year career (assuming annual 5% raises) than an employee who starts out at $50,000.
 But not everyone negotiates for a higher pay when offered a job, and some who do are dissatisfied with the final outcome.

 Salary Negotiation Skills: Five Negotiation Strategies for Employees Negotiating Wages